List of Sri Lanka Twenty20 International cricket records: Most ducks

+Bowling records

 Most career wickets

 A bowler takes the wicket of a batsman when the form of dismissal is bowled, caught, leg before wicket, stumped or hit wicket.
 If the batsman is dismissed by run out, obstructing the field, handling the ball, hitting the ball twice or timed out the bowler does not receive credit.

-Tim Southee of New Zealand, is the highest wicket-taker in T20Is.
+Rashid Khan of Afghanistan, is the highest wicket-taker in T20Is.
 Wanindu Hasaranga, former of Sri Lanka, is the highest wicket-taker in T20Is for Sri Lanka.